Vietnam.vn - Nền tảng quảng bá Việt Nam

 Image of the launch of a rocket carrying North Korea's first military reconnaissance satellite on May 31.
 (Source: KCNA)

-According to the diplomat, the US-South Korea bilateral partnership "ensures peace in the region and cooperation with like-minded partners in the international community."
+According to the diplomat, the US-South Korea bilateral partnership "ensures peace in the region and cooperates with like-minded partners in the international community."

 He also highlighted the importance of the two countries' work to deter potential aggression by North Korea, "in particular the threat or use of weapons of mass destruction."

-“In the Indo-Pacific, we are strengthening our trilateral alliance and cooperation with Japan and South Korea.
-Together, we are discussing and coordinating to enhance our ability to deter regional threats, including from North Korea,” Biden said at the US Air Force Academy in Colorado.
+Speaking at the US Air Force Academy in Colorado, Mr. Biden said: “In the Indo-Pacific, we are strengthening our trilateral alliance and cooperation with Japan and South Korea.
+Together, we are discussing and coordinating to enhance our ability to prevent threats in the region, including from North Korea."

-On May 31, North Korea launched a "space vehicle" intended to carry the country's first military reconnaissance satellite southward, but it crashed into the Yellow Sea after an "unusual flight."
+On May 31, North Korea launched a "space vehicle" intended to carry the country's first military reconnaissance satellite southward, but it crashed into the Yellow Sea after an "abnormal flight."

 South Korea has condemned North Korea's latest move as a violation of a series of United Nations Security Council resolutions banning its nuclear and missile programs, as the satellite launch used technology used in making ballistic missiles.